ammar-homaida-statistics/easystatisticsacademy/foundations/discrete-vs-continuous-data/index.md

 ---
 layout: default
-title: Binary Data
+title: Discrete vs Continuous Data
-description: Understand binary data (yes/no, success/failure) and why it is fundamental in statistics, probability, and machine learning.
+description: Understand the difference between discrete and continuous data and why it matters for probability, modeling, and analysis.
-permalink: /foundations/binary-data/
+permalink: /foundations/discrete-vs-continuous-data/
 sidebar: false
 ---